atomsk-0/NervUI/README.md

-**V2 Isn't fully ready yet! there will be more smaller feature and other updates in future**
 # NervUI
 NervUI is easy to use app framework for c# with minimal resource usage using ImGui as GUI, OpenGL as Render Backend and GLFW for Windowing.
 ![Text Editor Demo](https://cdn.discordapp.com/attachments/1060588280904683581/1070951139274657822/image.png)